 The national innovation ecosystem in the Netherlands embeds dynamic and evolving entrepreneurial activities.
-This dynamic entrepreneurial ecosystem, defined by the interplay between businesses, knowledge institutions and policy makers, has created a path for the emergence of a new ‘class’ of companies: knowledge-intensive startups that have spun off/out from existing organisations.
+This dynamic entrepreneurial ecosystem, defined by the interplay between businesses, knowledge institutions and policy makers, has created a path for the emergence of a new ‘class’ of companies: knowledge-intensive start-ups that have spun off/out from existing organisations.
 Although we see more knowledge-intensive start-ups emerging in the Netherlands, they seem to face difficulties in scaling up, especially in comparison to other countries such as the United States, Israel or the United Kingdom.
 Why is this the case?

 What are knowledge-intensive startups?